SteveVitali/ethereum-smart-contract-analysis/README.md

 > nohup bash export_all.sh -s $START_BLOCK -e $END_BLOCK -b 100000 -p file://$HOME/.ethereum/geth.ipc -o output &
 ```

-NOTE: as per the requirements of `ethereum-etl`, this script will not run unless a version of pythong satisfying `>=3.5.3,<3.8.0` is installed!
+NOTE: as per the requirements of `ethereum-etl`, the export script will not run unless a version of Python satisfying `>=3.5.3,<3.8.0` is installed.
 So, be sure to install a version in that range first (the default on AWS EC2 Ubuntu 16.04 is Python 3.5.2).
 Instructions [here](http://ubuntuhandbook.org/index.php/2017/07/install-python-3-6-1-in-ubuntu-16-04-lts/):

 ```
 sudo add-apt-repository ppa:jonathonf/python-3.6